 Up to now, Freddie Mac required Servicers to report forbearance information through Electronic Default Reporting (“EDR”) on delinquent Mortgages only.
 However, we did not prevent a Servicer from reporting forbearance information through EDR on current Mortgages, and to the extent they did report, the forbearances were included in our monthly pool disclosures.
 With Guide Bulletin 2020-25, we are clarifying that, effective October 1, 2020, Servicers are to report all alternatives to foreclosure, which includes forbearance plans on all Mortgages, including those that are not delinquent.
 Servicers are encouraged to adopt the reporting requirements immediately, but must do so no later than their October 2020 EDR submission, which reflects September 2020 activity.

-Yes, the temporary daily issuance disclosure process includes pool level stratifications for the Mortgages that are in forbearance at the time of delivery to Freddie Mac, whether the Mortgage is current or up to 30 days delinquent (as permitted under the temporary purchase program defined in Guide Bulletin 2020-12, updated in Guide Bulletin 2020-17) and further extended in Guide Bulletin 2020-23).
+Yes, the temporary daily issuance disclosure process includes pool level stratifications for the Mortgages that are in forbearance at the time of delivery to Freddie Mac, whether the Mortgage is current or up to 30 days delinquent (as permitted under the temporary purchase program defined in Guide Bulletin 2020-12, extended several times, most recently in Guide Bulletin 2020-44).
 Sellers are required to indicate whether the Mortgage is in forbearance at the time of delivery for each Mortgage delivered in accordance with the temporary purchase program.